junior-ta/NBA-Data-Analytics-Web-App/README.md

+#next steps
+deploy on streamlit
+host the program on ibm linux one clean and make the code efficient add more analysis asd per the sports analytics course

 # visualizing-an-nba-database
 Leveraged Pandas and Matplotlib to execute data visualization tasks using a comprehensive NBA database comprising over two million rows of advanced statistics and box scores from the 2022/23 season.
 Allows user to pass input and returns a graph/chart/